antoinsader/biosyn_faiss_prod/README.md

-# Concept retreival
+# BioSyn FAISS retreival system

-Deep learning retrieval system for learning the matching between mentions (queries) to dictionary entries using encoders and FAISS vector search.
+Deep learning retrieval system for learning the matching between mentions (queries) and dictionary entries using encoders and FAISS vector search.

-This model was used to train  ncbi-dataset
+This model was trained on the NCBI dataset and it is designed to learn semantic matching between biomedical terms.

+---

+## Overview:

+### Data structure:

 The training dataset consisting of:

-    1- Dictionary file with .txt extension: each line in the dictionary having CUI, Entity Name 2- Traindev folder: containing .concept files, each file has lines for mentions with their corresponding CUI
+    1- **Dictionary file (.txt)** - each line conotains a  CUI and its corresponding entity name 2- **Traindev folder** - contains `.concept` files, each line representing a mention and its associated CUI

-The model learns to relate the mentions in the traindev with the correesponding terms of the train dictionary.
+The model learns to relate the mentions in the traindev set to their correesponding terms in the dictionary.

-The model has been trained with 4m records dictionary successfully and gave results:
+The model was successfully trained with **4m records dictionary**, acheiving the following  results:
+    - topk = 20
-    - accuracy@5:
+    - accuracy@5: 0.9659
-    - mrr:
+    - mrr: 0.8903
-    - average_loss:
+    - average_loss: 0.3

-The model working in this pipeline:

-    1- Retreive candidates for each query from the dictionary using FAISS 2- Forward pass which calculating scores depending on cosine similarity between each query and its candidates 3- Fine tune the encoder in order to have a space where terms having same CUIs will be near each other while similar terms with different CUI will be far from each other
+### Training pipeline:

+1. Retreive top-k candidates for each query from the dictionary using **FAISS**.
+2. Perform a forward pass to calculate similarity scores (cosine similarity) between each query and its candidates
+3. Fine-tune the encoder so that terms having same CUIs are close in the embedding space, while terms having different CUIs are pushed apart.

-FAISS index choosing:
+### FAISS index choosing:
-    If dictionary size is bigger than 1m, we chose the GpuIndexIVFPQ index with the help of IndexHNSWFlat quantizer If dictionary size is less than 1m, we chose the GpuIndexFlatIP index or IndexFlatIP depending if cuda is available
+- For dictionaries larger than **1m entries** -> `GpuIndexIVFPQ` index with the  `IndexHNSWFlat` quantizer
+- For smaller dictionaries ->  `GpuIndexFlatIP` index or `IndexFlatIP` depending if cuda is available

 ---